Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Performance Experiments

 \subsection{Breakdown of Orthogonalization Time on one and multiple GPUs (Gaussian, Count, vs. CountGauss)}

 We now study the performance of the block orthogonalization kernels.
-Firgure~\ref{fig:cholqr-time} show the breakdown of time needed for CholQR on a single NVIDIA A100 GPU.
-With our experiment setups, the dense triangular solves (TRSM) required for generating the orthogonal basis vectors took longer than the dense matrix-matrix vector multiply (GEMM) needed to generate the Gram matrix.
+Figure~\ref{fig:cholqr-time} shows the breakdown of time needed for CholQR on a single NVIDIA A100 GPU.
+With our experiment setups, the dense triangular solves (TRSM) required for generating the orthogonal basis vectors took longer than the dense matrix-matrix vector multiply (GEMM) needed to generate the Gram matrix, even though their computational complexity costs are about the same.
 The time needed to compute the Cholesky factorization of the Gram matrix on the CPU was negligible.

 Figure~\ref{fig:distributed-intra-time} shows the breakdown of the intra-block orthogonalization time on the four NVIDIA A100 GPUs available on a single Perlmutter compute node.
-Compared to the Gaussian Sketch, Count-Sketch was slightly faster, but due to its larger sketch size, it required more time for the global-reduce and local Householder QR.
+Compared to the Gaussian Sketch, the ``sketch time" (i.e., the time to apply the sketch) of Count-Sketch was slightly faster, but due to its larger sketch size, it required more time for the global-reduce and local Householder QR.
 Overall, Count-Gaussian sketch obtained the best performance, but the performance on Perlmutter was largely dominated by the global-reduce and TRSM (and not by the sketching time), and Gaussian and Count-Gaussian sketch obtained similar performance.

 Figure~\ref{fig:distributed-bcgs-time} then shows the breakdown of the BCGS, with CholQR2, orthogonalization time on the four NVIDIA A100 GPUs.
 It shows the average time required by the $s$-step GMRES over 600 iterations to orthogonalize the basis vectors with $s=5$ for solving the 2D Laplace problem of dimension $700^2$, and hence the number of columns refers to the GMRES' restart cycle.
 The inter-block orthogonalization became more significant as the restart-cycle length was increased.
 However, the TRSM time was still the most dominant part of the overall orthogonalization time.